 With summer on the horizon, it's time to start thinking about the dreaded summer slump, also known as the summer slide.
 According to a New York Times article ‘This Is Your Brain on Summer’, the average American student loses a month's worth of learning in math and reading each summer.

 Read on for tips that can help to keep your child's mind active and encourage learning over the summer break.

 Engage your child in a Summer Reading Program

-Just Right Reader's special edition 'Summer Reading in a Box' is designed just for this purpose, lots of Just Right books and a reading kit full of fun and engaging reading activities for summer.
+Just Right Reader Book Boxes are designed just for this purpose, with lots of Just Right books and a reading kit full of fun and engaging reading activities for summer.

 Whichever option you choose, a summer reading program can help your child's mind stay sharp.

 Incorporate Reading into Everyday Life

 Books aren’t the only way to connect with language: Read out street signs, examine a map.
 Write and mail a letter, sound out words on food labels at home or the grocery store, practice your sight words on the beach.
 An older child can look up ingredients for a recipe and make a shopping list.
 The more you can show language and reading are an integral part of everyday life, the better.